 Chorus Jig (triple) is an American Country Dance.
-It was published by Thomas Hillgrove in 1857 in The Scholar's Companion and Ball-Room Vade-Mecum.
+It was published by Saltator in 1802 in A Treatise on Dancing.
 Found in Cracking Chestnuts.
 It is a proper Triple Minor dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 He describes three dances he calls "Contra Dances": Money Musk, Chorus Jig, and The Waterman.
 His instructions for Chorus Jig are: